 Cohen Media Group

 Unrated.
-108 minutes (c) 2012 by Harvey Karten, Member, New York Film Critics Online
+97 minutes. © Harvey Karten, Member, New York Film Critics Online

 Technical – B+